All is well that ends well… well, not so much. Sometimes the process is as important as the results.

 While you are on the journey to explore the best ways of doing things, you must identify your approach.
 Is your business focused on a project management system or process management?
 Both approaches require a different set of skills, expertise, and techniques so you must navigate your way through them carefully.

-We realize that it might be difficult to differentiate project vs process management which is why we are here with this article.
+We realize that it might be difficult to differentiate project management vs process management which is why we are here with this article.
 Through this post, we aim to help you understand both the approaches and the differences and requirements of both approaches.

 Let’s start with the basics.